ReinishaSarojini/Computational-Intelligence-Lab/README.md

-# Computational-Intelligence-Lab
+# AI/ML Basics

-This repository contains some of the AI based basic python code such as search algorithms, KNN, decision tree, building basic neural network architecture by scratch, ensemble classifier, classical wumpus world game code.
+This repository includes some of the AI based basic python programs.
+Such as,
+1. Search algorithms.
+2. KNN.
+3. Decision tree.
+4. Building basic neural network architecture from scratch.
+5. Ensemble classifier.
+6. Classical wumpus world game code.

+## 1.BFS_DFS.py
+### Description
+This file contains code for Breadth First Search (BFS) and Depth First Search (DFS).

+### Functionalities
+1. Can create a graph model.
+2. Visualize graph model using adjacency list and adjacency matrix.
+3. Can add and delete the nodes as well as the edges.